 The Department of Natural Resources conducted a source water assessment to determine the susceptibility of our water source to potential contaminants.
 This process involved the establishment of source water area delineations for each well or surface water intake and then a contaminant inventory was performed within those delineated areas to assess potential threats to each source.
-Assessment maps and summary information sheets are available on the internet at http://drinkingwater.missouri.edu/swip/swipmaps/pwssid.htm.
-To access the maps for your water system you will need the State-assigned identification code, which is printed at the top of this report.
-The Source Water Inventory Project maps and information sheets provide a foundation upon which a more comprehensive source water protection plan can be developed.
+Assessment maps and summary information sheets are available on the internet at https://drinkingwater.missouri.edu/.
+The Missouri Source Water Protection and Assessment maps and information sheets provide a foundation upon which a more comprehensive source water protection plan can be developed.